googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 instrumentation), you would pass a variety of keyword arguments to the client constructor.
 It was also extremely difficult to customize the default settings.

-With the 1.0 release, a configuration interface provides access to these parameters, both global defaults and per-client settings.
-For example, to set global credentials and default timeout for all Dialogflow V2 sessions clients:
+With the 1.0 release, a configuration interface provides control over these parameters, including defaults for all instances of a client, and settings for each specific client instance.
+For example, to set default credentials and timeout for all Dialogflow V2 sessions clients:

 ```
 Google::Cloud::Dialogflow::V2::Sessions::Client.configure do |config|